In January of 1992 the Pulpit Committee diligently searched for a new Pastor.

 In March of 2003, Rev. Dr. Arthur M. Kemp was appointed to serve as Interim Pastor until a permanent Pastor could be found.
-Under Rev. Kemp’s Interim leadership, Phillip M. Turner was ordained as a minister on September 26, 2003 and following in October 2003, Rev. Phil M. Turner was elected by the congregation to become Bethany’s new Interim Pastor.
+Under Rev. Kemp’s Interim leadership, Min.
+Phil M. Turner Ordination Service was held on August 31, 2003 at Bethany Baptist Church and following in October 2003, Rev. Phil M. Turner was elected by the congregation to become Bethany’s new Interim Pastor.
 During the Interim leadership of Rev. Phil M. Turner, Bethany started construction of a new addition onto the edifice.
 The new Fellowship Hall with seating for four hundred (400) people, with a full kitchen was dedicated on July 16, 2005, and also hosted Syracuse’s Mayor Matt Driscoll’s annual “State of the City “ address on March 7, 2006.
 On February 19, 2007, Rev. Phil M. Turner was elected as the 12th Pastor of Bethany Baptist Church, and installation services were held on April 22, 2007.

 In 2016, Bethany celebrated the completion of the edifice mortagage, and currently have a pledge program to liquidate the mortage on the Fellowship Hall in 2020.